-This will require somehow overriding server dispatcher behavior and allow client URL fragments to be passed back to the client.
+This will require somehow overriding server dispatcher behavior and allowing client URL fragments to be passed back to the client.
 Is it safe & possible?
 What if the client browser discards it then in server response?
 I don’t know.
-Sounds a lot of complexity.
+Sounds like a lot of complexity.
 Let’s rule this out.👎

 - Modify 404.html to point to react-app instead somehow.✅

 This sounds doable with client redirect, so we will modify our 404.html this way.👍

 <meta http-equiv=”refresh” content=”0; url=/#404" />